-The most pronounced of the changes were noted in the images reflected from the front of the sclera.
-Those on the side of the sclera were less marked, and, owing to the difficulty of photographing a white image on a white background, could not always be readily seen on the photographs.
+The most pronounced of the changes were noted in the images reflected from the front of behavior during accommodation, it was not less marked, and, owing to the difficulty of photographing a white image on a white background, could not always be readily seen on the photographs.
 They were always plainly apparent, however, to the observer, and still more so to the subject, who regarded them in a concave mirror.